What Are Asbestos Trust Funds?

 Asbestos trust funds are special accounts set up by companies that used or made asbestos products.
 These funds are meant to compensate people who got sick from asbestos exposure.

 The first trusts were established in the 1980s by asbestos companies that declared bankruptcy after facing thousands of mesothelioma lawsuits.
-Many of these companies filed for Chapter 11 bankruptcy to stay in business but avoid being held accountable for their actions (as bankrupt companies can’t be sued).
+Many of these companies filed for Chapter 11 bankruptcy to stay in business but avoid being held accountable for their actions, since bankrupt companies can’t be sued.

 However, bankruptcy courts forced these companies to set up mesothelioma trust funds to pay current and future victims — and there are still billions of dollars available in them today.

-You could get hundreds of thousands of dollars or more by filing claims with multiple trusts without ever setting foot in court.
+By filing with multiple trusts, many people receive $300,000–$400,000 on average, and some recover more depending on their exposure history.
 Many of the people we’ve helped received their first asbestos trust payouts in 90 days or less.

 Qualifications for Asbestos Trust Funds